Hike through Rouvas gorge in Zaros in Crete

 The gorge of Rouvas is the most famous gorge in the regional unit of Heraklion.
 The hike has its beginning, or end, near the village of Zaros

 A majority of the tourists who choose to stay overnight in Zaros come here to hike.
 There are many nice hiking trails in the immediate area.
 Both easy walks and those that require a little more.
 The village has a beautiful location at the foot of the mighty Mount Psiloritis, also known as Mount Ida.
-We have not hiked as high as to the summit of Psiloritis, we are content with the hike in the Rouvas gorge, and it is certainly a wonderful hike.
+We have not hiked as high as to the summit of Psiloritis, we are content with the hike through the Rouvas gorge, and it is certainly a wonderful hike.

 The Rouvas gorge is located above the village of Zaros.